mendix/m2ee-tools/doc/install-1.md

     Do you want to continue?
 [Y/n]
     [...]

+## Doing a manual m2ee-tools install

+It's also perfectly fine to run the m2ee-tools from a git clone, or from a download of one of the tagged releases on github.
+In this case you have to make sure the Python library dependencies are also installed.
+How to do this, using either provided packages available from the currently used operating system, or, using pip, is left as choice to the experienced system administrator.

-## Oracle Java JRE or OpenJDK JRE on Debian
+## Oracle Java JRE or OpenJDK JRE

 In order to run the Mendix server, you also need an OpenJDK or Oracle Java JRE runtime environment.
 Which Java JRE to use depends on the version of the Mendix Business Modeler you're using to create the application that needs to run on your new server.

  * Mendix 6 and 7 need JRE 8
  * From Mendix 8 on, a recent OpenJDK version should be used.

 For Debian, the OpenJDK JRE that is packaged in Debian can be used.
+This is for example the openjdk-11-jre-headless package.

-If you have multiple JRE packages installed, make sure you either have the prefered one by default in your path.
+If you have multiple JRE packages installed, make sure you have the preferred one by default in your path.
 Use update-java-alternatives to choose which java binary will be the default on your search path.
 Alternatively, use the `javabin` option in the m2ee configuration file to specify the exact location of the java executable.
 More explanation about the configuration file is available in the next documentation pages.

 - - -